 Why should we feel good about ourselves?
 Wars of opportunity, not defense, are neither moral nor honorable.
 Nora Eisenberg, in her article,”George Herbert Walker Bush and the Myth of the Good Gulf War writes that common targets were mosques, homes, factories, schools, hospitals, markets, office buildings, vehicles on highways, bridges and roads.
 Of the 100,000 civilian casualties about 50% were estimated to be children.
 Through the destruction of the country, another half a million children, and a similar number of adults, died from dysentery, malnutrition, and exposure to contaminated water.
 The sanctions of both Bush and Clinton kept baby formula, medicines and other essentials from the Iraqi people.
 Ms Eisenberg states that legal scholars considered these actions to be Crimes against Humanity and Genocide, as in Nuremberg.

 WHY did President Bush push for war against Iraq?
 The real reason, as documented by Francis Boyle, is that the Pentagon began planning for the destruction of Iraq in 1988, after the end of the Iran-Iraq War.
-Their thinking was that the US needed to position itself in the Middle East in order to exert more control over the region.
-It was then up to President Bush to sell the idea to Congress, the American people, and the world.
+They thought that the US needed to position itself in the Middle East in order to exert more control over the region.
+President Bush sold the idea to Congress, the American people, and the world.
 Geopolitical games.

 Once the war between Kuwait and Iraq broke out, Kuwait hired the advertising firm Hill and Knowlton to massage US public opinion.
 The highlight was when the Kuwaiti ambassador’s daughter, posing as a hospital orderly, testified to Congress that Iraqi soldiers barged into the hospital and killed Kuwaiti babies in incubators by tossing them on the floor.
 This lie was exposed after the US attacked Iraq.